Edna Purviance: 1914–1927: Film career

+"A Chaplin talent scout recognized potential in a pretty stenographer named Edna Purviance ... spotted sipping coffee at Tate's Café on Hill Street in Noe Valley."

+"...
+There she met Carl Strauss, in town scouting for a leading lady for the young Charlie Chaplin."

+Chaplin arranged a meeting with her, but he was concerned that she might be too serious for comedic roles.
+Purviance still won the role.

-Chaplin and Purviance were romantically involved during the making of his Essanay, Mutual, and First National films of 1915 to 1917.
+Edna Purviance was so closely associated with Chaplin on screen that trade reviewers took exception when she was away.
+Columnist Julian Johnson, reporting on Chaplin's solo performance in One A.M., wrote: "Congratulations, Mr. Chaplin, on speaking your piece so nicely, but—come on back, Edna!"
+The noticeably close relationship extended to the actors' private lives: Chaplin and Purviance were romantically involved during the making of his Essanay, Mutual, and First National films of 1915 to 1917.
 The romance ended suddenly when Purviance read a newspaper report of Chaplin having married 16-year-old Mildred Harris.

 Purviance appeared in 33 of Chaplin's productions, including the 1921 The Kid.
 Her last credited appearance in a Chaplin film, A Woman of Paris, was also her first leading role.
 The film was not a success and effectively ended Purviance's career.
 She appeared in two more films: Sea Gulls, also known as A Woman of the Sea (which Chaplin never released) and Éducation de Prince, a French film released in 1927.

+Purviance was peripherally involved in a scandal.
+She and Mabel Normand were guests of millionaire oil broker Courtland Stark Dines (1889-1945) on New Year’s Day 1924.
+Mabel’s chauffeur, R. C. Greer, alias Joe Kelly, got into an argument with Dines, produced a revolver and shot him, not fatally.
+As a result some cities banned A Woman of Paris.

+Between Purviance's last film in 1924 and her death in 1958, Chaplin kept her on the payroll at $1000 a month.